coderaiser/supertape/README.md

 ### Methods

-The assertion methods in `tape` are heavily influenced or copied from the methods in [tape](https://github.com/substack/tape).
+The assertion methods in `supertape` are heavily influenced or copied from the methods in [tape](https://github.com/substack/tape).

 ```js